-Nonoperating revenues and expenses include activities that have the characteristics of nonexchange transactions, such as appropriations, gifts, government levies and subsidies, interest, and other expenses related to issuing and servicing debt, and transfers of assets to support the mission of the Health System.
+Nonoperating revenue and expenses - Nonoperating revenues and expenses include activities that have the characteristics of nonexchange transactions, such as appropriations, gifts, government levies and subsidies, interest, and other expenses related to issuing and servicing debt, and transfers of assets to support the mission of the integrated, academic health center and healthcare delivery system (Health System).
 Nonoperating revenues also include revenues earned outside the clinical operations of the hospital and their associated costs.